 We had the best whale watching in Iceland today as we left Reykjavik harbor in perfect weather on the beautiful yacht Amelia Rose.

 Success!
-The best whale watching in Iceland today with Sea Trips Reykjavik, we found harbour porpoises, white beaked dolphins and of course incredible minke whales lunge feeding right next to the boat!
-We also saw lot of sea birds, such as gannets, black-legged kittiwakes, cormorants and black-backed gulls.
+The best whale watching in Iceland today with Sea Trips Reykjavik, we found harbour porpoises, white-beaked dolphins and of course incredible minke whales lunge feeding right next to the boat!
+We also saw lots of seabirds, such as gannets, black-legged kittiwakes, cormorants and black-backed gulls.

 There are a lot of other ways we find whales, why not have a look at this article for more information, or book a trip with us and our super friendly, enthusiastic, and professional guides will be happy to all about them.

 Today the birds are what gave away the location of whales, we headed towards the amazing sight of gannets diving at 100km down into the water.
 On the way, there a small pod of dolphins bow rode with us for a short time, before returning to feed.
 We also saw several porpoises which are always a joy, but the feeding frenzy ahead was too good to wait for so we didn’t hang around for them.

 We found minke whales lunge feeding beneath the birds, it was a real Blue Planet moment!
 We stopped our engines and let them feed all around us, and some of the minkes came up right next to the yacht!
 A truly amazing experience to be part of!
 Everyone will remember it for aways we are sure.